 General Information

-The International Cultural Center will also include a bookstore, a crafts and art commission shop, and a cafe that will all be located within the Appalachian Live Crafters’ and Artisans’ Mall.
-They will all be open to the public, be family friendly, and follow the hours of the Appalachian Live Crafters’ and Artisans’ Mall.
-Each will have their own stand alone websites featuring a listing of any scheduled events and activities, general information, and a page about their special programs with a way to contribute.
+They will all be open to the public, family friendly, and follow the hours of the Appalachian Live Crafters’ and Artisans’ Mall.
+Each store will have a small gift shop area for mementos and their own stand alone websites featuring a listing of any scheduled events and activities, general information, and a page about their special programs with a way to contribute.

 Bookstore

-The bookstore will have books, magazines, periodicals, and newspapers available for purchase and will be focused on offering selections from history, art, science, and education with a special section for local and Tennessee state authors.
-It will be able to order books for customers on request.
+It will be able to order publications for customers on request.
 It will host displays and free public events by authors and publishing companies to promote books and authors as well as do readings for both children and adults.
-The events will take place in one of the public display areas located in the middle of the main corridor of the Appalachian Live Crafters’ and Artisans’ Mall.
+The events will take place in the store or one of the public display areas located in the middle of the main concourse of the Appalachian Live Crafters’ and Artisans’ Mall.
 It will have a special scholarship program, paid for from store sales, donations, and grants that will be utilized to benefit youth related to writing, including; individual classes, educational schooling, and competitions.
 The bookstore will also participate in the Appalachian Crafter’s Association by honoring coupons available to qualifying members.

 Crafts and Art Shop